esyede/rakit/packages/docs/data/cache/config.md

 ## Basic Knowledge

-Imagine your application displays the ten most popular songs selected by users.
-Do you really need to search for these ten songs every time someone visits your site?
-What if you could store them for 10 minutes, or even an hour, allowing you to dramatically speed up your application?
-This caching library can do that.
+A list of the ten most popular songs does not need recomputing on every visit.
+Caching it for ten minutes, or an hour, takes that work off the request.

 By default, 6 cache drivers have been provided: